Frequently Asked questions

 What does TNC classification mean for rideshare lawsuits?

-• Driver background checks — criminal history, driving record, and disqualifying offense reviews under PUC §5445.2.
+• Driver background checks under PUC §5445.2.

-• Vehicle inspection requirements — periodic 19-point inspections under PUC §5440.
+• Vehicle inspection requirements under PUC §5440.

 When can Uber or Lyft be sued for negligent hiring?

-What is the practical litigation strategy?
+What is the practical recovery strategy?

-1. The rideshare company’s commercial policy — $1,000,000 per accident in Phase 2 or 3.
+1. The TNC’s commercial policy under PUC §5433 ($1,000,000 primary liability in Phase 2 or 3).

 Sources

 This FAQ relates to our Rideshare Accidents practice.
-To evaluate every available recovery source, call (858) 509-1550 for a free consultation.
+For a free consultation, call (858) 509-1550.